smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 - `AppPriority` table
 - HMI status table

-The RPC priority is overridden as the order below.
+The RPC priority will be determined by the order below.
 Priority order will shift from 1 to 2, from 2 to 3 and from 3 to 4, if the RPCs are same priority.

 1. Apps with app priority EMERGENCY.
 2. RPC Priority